Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication: Abstract

 \section{Abstract}

-The paper studies the problem of distributed static parameter (vector) estimation in sensor networks with nonlinear observation models and imperfect inter-sensor communication.
-We introduce the concept of \emph{separably estimable} observation models, which generalizes the observability condition for linear centralized estimation to nonlinear distributed estimation.
-It studies the algorithms $\mathcal{NU}$ (with its linear counterpart $\mathcal{LU}$) and $\mathcal{NLU}$ for distributed estimation in separably estimable models.
-It proves consistency (all sensors reach consensus almost surely and converge to the true parameter value,) asymptotic unbiasedness, and asymptotic normality of these algorithms.
-Both algorithms are characterized by appropriately chosen decaying weight sequences in the estimate update rule.
-While the algorithm $\mathcal{NU}$ is analyzed in the framework of stochastic approximation theory, the algorithm $\mathcal{NLU}$ exhibits mixed time-scale behavior and biased perturbations and requires a different approach, which is developed in the paper.
+The paper studies distributed static parameter (vector) estimation in sensor networks with nonlinear observation models and noisy inter-sensor communication.
+It introduces \emph{separably estimable} observation models that generalize the observability condition in linear centralized estimation to nonlinear distributed estimation.
+It studies two distributed estimation algorithms in separably estimable models, the $\mathcal{NU}$ (with its linear counterpart $\mathcal{LU}$) and the $\mathcal{NLU}$.
+Their update rule combines a \emph{consensus} step (where each sensor updates the state by weight averaging it with its neighbors' states) and an \emph{innovation} step (where each sensor processes its local current observation.)
+This makes the three algorithms of the \textit{consensus + innovations} type, very different from traditional consensus.
+The paper proves consistency (all sensors reach consensus almost surely and converge to the true parameter value,) efficiency, and asymptotic unbiasedness.
+For $\mathcal{LU}$ and $\mathcal{NU}$, it proves asymptotic normality and provides convergence rate guarantees.
+The three algorithms are characterized by appropriately chosen decaying weight sequences.
+Algorithms $\mathcal{LU}$ and $\mathcal{NU}$ are analyzed in the framework of stochastic approximation theory; algorithm $\mathcal{NLU}$ exhibits mixed time-scale behavior and biased perturbations, and its analysis requires a different approach that is developed in the paper.